THE ULTIMATE BICEP WORKOUT GUIDE

 BARBELL CHEAT CURL

 HOW TO DO IT: Start position is standing with feet shoulder width apart.
-Hands should take an underhand or supinated grip on the barbell grabbing the bar at shoulder width, and keeping elbows tucked into your sides, use momentum to curl the bar, squeezing your biceps at the top of the movement.
+Hands should take an underhand or supinated grip on the barbell grabbing the bar with hands shoulder width apart, and keeping elbows tucked into your sides throughout the entire movement, use momentum to curl the bar, squeezing your biceps at the top of the movement.
 Slowly lower to return to the starting position.

-WHAT MAKES IT EFFECTIVE: Cheating through the concentric curling portion of this exercise gives us a great opportunity to create eccentric overload with heavier weight when we lower.
+WHAT MAKES IT EFFECTIVE: Cheating through the concentric curling portion of this exercise gives us a great opportunity to increase time under tension and create eccentric overload with heavier weight when we lower.

 HITTING ALL 3 FUNCTIONS WITH OVERLOAD